-Whenever I make potatoes, I look at how many are there and think, there’s no way this is enough.
+The process of preparing this mouthwatering side dish takes approximately 40 minutes, and putting it together is a breeze.
+Whenever I make potatoes, I look at how few are there and think, there’s no way this is enough.
 It surprises me every time!
-Three potatoes doesn’t look like a lot, but once mixed with the other ingredients, it is enough to serve 8-10 people.
+Three potatoes doesn’t look like a lot but once combined with the creamy mixture and baked to perfection, it serves a generous 8 to 10 people comfortably.

 Potatoes Romanoff